-Understanding the ins and outs of state payroll taxes can seem daunting.
+Understanding the ins and outs of state payroll taxes can seem confusing.
 Taxes and rates can vary by state, so even if you know the rules in one area, you may not know what to expect in another.

 Plus, if you have employees working in multiple states, you have to make sure you are on top of regulations in all of those states.
 The good thing is that there aren’t too many different state payroll taxes to understand.
 Also, if you use an online payroll provider, they should be able to handle state payroll taxes for you.

-Unemployment tax rates are assigned to your business by the government.
+Unemployment tax rates are assigned to your business by the IRS.
 The rates are based on multiple factors, including how long your business has been operating and how many former employees have claimed unemployment benefits.
 They can change every year, so it’s a good idea to keep your eyes peeled for any communications about rate changes.

-Employee paid payroll taxes include federal income tax, state income tax (where applicable), FICA (Medicare and Social Security), and in some cases, local taxes.
+Employee-paid payroll taxes include federal income tax, state income tax (where applicable), FICA (Medicare and Social Security), and in some cases, local taxes.
 The rates for Medicare and Social Security are the same as they are for employers, 1.45% and 6.2% respectively.

 Nine other states have a flat tax rate for their state income tax.
 These states are Colorado, Illinois, Indiana, Kentucky, Massachusetts, Michigan, North Carolina, Pennsylvania, and Utah.
 Some of these states have a flat rate for taxable income, while others apply the flat rate to adjusted gross income.